Help & advice

 Combination units that integrate sink, toilet, and storage, as well as corner sinks and toilets might help you use otherwise wasted space.
 Wall hung bar or ladder towel rails, also reduce the amount of space needed and can fit into most nooks and crannies.

-Transitioning to a shower or wet room can be a fantastic way to maximise space and create a more spacious feel in your bathroom.
+Swaping a bath for a shower or wet room can be a fantastic way to maximise space and create a more spacious feel in your bathroom.

 By removing baths and screens, you not only gain physical space but also eliminate visual barriers, making the room appear larger and more open.
 Wet rooms offer a seamless and contemporary look, with the entire floor typically being tiled and a drain installed to handle water runoff.
 This design choice can be particularly beneficial for smaller bathrooms or those with awkward layouts.